dwilkie/action_sms_gateways/README.markdown

 ## Creating your own adapter

 To create your own adapter all you need to do is open up the ActionSms::Base class and add a class method named: `my_adapter_connection` which takes a single hash argument of configuration details and returns an instance of your adapter class.
-For example, lets create an adapter for clickatell:
+For example, let's create an adapter for clickatell:

     # clickatell.rb
     require 'action_sms/connection_adapters/abstract_adapter'